cupix-api/siteview-api/README.md

 # API Reference

-See [this page](https://github.com/cupix-api/siteview-api/blob/master/playground) for the event refere
+See [this page](https://github.com/cupix-api/siteview-api/blob/master/playground) for the event reference